Mike Bartley - President

 Kenneth Griffin - Executive Secretary

 Kenneth Griffin received his Bachelors and Masters degree from East Texas State University (now Texas A&M-Commerce).
 He is currently teaching part-time as band director at St. John Paul II Catholic School in Houston.
 He retired after teaching thirty-one years in public schools, the last twenty of which were at Van High School.
 His bands in Van accumulated a string of nineteen consecutive Sweepstakes Awards, was named the 1986 AAA TMEA State Honor Band, won the AAA Sweepstakes Trophy at the 1986 Texas State Solo Ensemble Contest in Austin, and was named the Outstanding AAA Band at the 1988 National Association of Military Marching Bands Texas State Marching Contest.
 He is a life member of TSTA, is a founding charter member and Executive Secretary of the Association of Texas Small School Bands, is a member of the Texas Music Adjudicators Association and Phi Beta Mu and serves as a clinician and adjudicator across the state.
+He was inducted into the Texas Bandmasters Hall of Fame for Alpha Chapter of Phi Beta Mu in 2018.
 His wife Jeannie is retired from a career in public school music, having taught junior and senior high choir and elementary music for twenty five years.
 His daughter Alecia is a Cum Laude graduate of Southern Methodist University in Dallas and the Juilliard School of Music in New York and is Founder, principal oboe and Executive Director of the River Oaks Chamber Orchestra in Houston (www.rocohouston.org).
 He is a published composer of instrumental and choral music, most recently concert marches "Talion", "Day To Day", "Where Eagles Dare", "First Colony," and "White Oak" distributed by The Griffin Press on the Internet.
 He was commissioned by ATSSB to write a march commemorating the 25th anniversary of ATSSB's founding.
 The march is entitled "Resolution" and was premiered by the 2016 ATSSB All-State Symphonic Band under the direction of Stephen Pratt.
 His composition "Chicago Belle Motifs" based on themes from John Philip Sousa's march Chicago Belle was selected as the winner of the ATSSB 2018 Composition Competition and will be premiered by the 2018 ATSSB All-State Concert Band under the dfirectio of Dr. Matthew McInturf and will be published by TRN.

 Collin Anderson - OPS State Chair